droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc A - Escape From Death House.md

 >
 > The dice clock counts down as follows to represent the total time the players have spent in the house:
 > - Each time the players enter a new floor of the house or dungeon, tick the dice clock down by one.
-> - Each time the players make a Perception or Investigation check to search an entire room, tick the dice clock down by one.
+> - Each time the players make a Search or Investigate check to search an entire room, tick the dice clock down by one.
-> - Each time the players complete a short rest, tick the dice clock down by three.
+> - Each time the players spend 20 minutes doing Refocus or Treat Wounds, tick the dice clock down by one.
 >
 > A full hour passes each time a die decreases from 4 to 3, or each time a die decreases from 1 to 0.
 The grandfather clock in the **Main Hall** sounds on the hour, every hour, and can be heard throughout the house and dungeon.
 >
 > When the clock strikes midnight, the **flesh mound** in the **Ritual Chamber** awakens and makes a beeline for the players, exiting through the **Hidden Trapdoor** into the **Den of Wolves** if necessary to reach them.
-At least one minute should pass between the time the mound wakes up and the time that it first reaches the players, nullifying its *heavy sleeper* feature and allowing it to use its *multiattack* actions.
+At least one minute should pass between the time the mound wakes up and the time that it first reaches the players, nullifying its *heavy sleeper* feature, so it's not *slowed* anymore.

 > [!info]+ **Resting in Death House**
 >
 > Due to their midnight deadline, it is impossible for the players to take a long rest in Death House.
-However, the players might still need to take a short rest.
+However, the players might still need to take a short rests.
 Each time they do so in the main house, they experience one or more of the following hauntings:
 >
 > - A player hears rats scrabbling up and down the spaces between the walls.
 A thick, choking stench of rot seeps into the room.
 > - A player hears the sound of a woman’s humming emanating from the opposite side of a closed door.
 If the door is cracked open, a cold blue eye stares back before vanishing.